ropensci/ramlegacy/README.md

 library(ramlegacy)
 ```

-When `ramlegacy` is loaded for the first time after installation of the package calling `library(ramlegacy)` will prompt the user to download a version of the database using `download_ramlegacy()`.
-After downloading a version or multiple versions of the database the subsequent behavior of `library(ramlegacy)` will depend on which version/versions were downloaded and are present on disk as well as whether `library(ramlegacy)` is called in an interactive vs non-interactive session.
-For more details about this behavior please see the ramlegacy [vignette.](https://kshtzgupta1.github.io/ramlegacy/articles/ramlegacy.html)

 ### download\_ramlegacy

 `download_ramlegacy()` downloads the specified version of **RAM Legacy Stock Assessment Excel Database** and then saves it as an RDS object in user’s application data directory as detected by the [rappdirs](https://cran.r-project.org/web/packages/rappdirs/index.html) package.
 This location is also where `load_ramlegacy()` will look for the downloaded database.